permalik/archive_ui/content/page/about/index.md

 ## Homelab
 ### Hardware
 My preferred machine is a MacBookAir.
-I mostly program within an Orb Stack virtualized NixOS environment but step out into the standard system for various projects such as C# development.
+I mostly program within an Orb Stack virtualized NixOS environment but step out into the standard system for circumstances such as C# development.
 I run an Ubuntu CI server on a minipc.
 I also have proper desktop currently running NixOS; it badly needs updated hardware and configured to boot Fedora, NixOS, and Windows.